Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_4_Redacted.md

 each fifteen (15) minute interval, or fraction thereof, starting from the time Provider begins to prepare the Member for induction and ending when the Member may safely be placed under post-operative supervision and Provider is no longer in personal attendance.
-“Ambulatory Patient Group" ("APG") means the Laman Rate that is a fixed reimbursement to a facility for Outpatient Services and which incorporates data regarding the reason for the visit and patient data.
+“Ambulatory Patient Group" ("APG") means the eraimmis Rate that is a fixed reimbursement to a facility for Outpatient Services and which incorporates data regarding the reason for the visit and patient data.
 “Ambulatory Payment Classification" ("APC") or its successor shall have the meaning set forth in the Medicare law and CMS regulations and guidance.
-= Reference Laboratory Fee Schedule" means ‘he Rate that is ‘he i’ Reference Laboratory ee Schedule that is based on the Medicare Fee Schedule and may contain addition: HCPCS codes.
+| ssa Reference Laboratory Fee Schedule" means he Rate that is he Reference Laboratory
+Fee Schedule that is based on the Medicare Fee Schedule and may contain additional CPT/HCPCs codes.
 Reference Laboratory Fee Schedule and/or rate changes will be applied on a prospective basis.